What is a plantar wart?

 - Cryotherapy to freeze warts using liquid nitrogen.
 We often use this treatment together with other treatments to maximise the effects.

-Warts can resolve on their own, though the timing is highly unpredictable with some warts taking weeks and other being present for years.
+Plantar warts can resolve on their own, though the timing is highly unpredictable with some warts taking weeks and other being present for years.
 If your wart is causing you pain, discomfort, or is affecting the way you walk, we highly recommend having it treated.

 Preventing plantar warts